Browse traces or spans

 - Switch to Timeline view to see operation timing or Thread view for the entire session.

-View a specific trace
+Examine a trace

 Select any trace from the logs table to open it in a panel on the right side of your screen.
 The trace shows all spans that make up the request, with detailed information about inputs, outputs, timing, and metadata.
 Use the button to expand the trace to fullscreen or the button to open it in a separate page.View as a timeline

 While viewing a trace, select Timeline to visualize the trace as a gantt chart.
 This view shows spans as horizontal bars where the width represents duration.
-Bars are color-coded by span type, making it easy to identify performance bottlenecks and understand the execution flow.View as a thread
+Bars are color-coded by span type, making it easy to identify performance bottlenecks and understand the execution flow.View as a conversation

 Create custom trace views